Ergodicity breaking provably robust to arbitrary perturbations

 Let us treat $\CZ_p=1$ as a hardcore constraint that defines a restricted Hilbert space.
 This approximation becomes asymptotically exact in the prethermal limit $h/J \rightarrow 0$.
 To lowest order in perturbation theory, the effect of the magnetic field projected onto this restricted space is,

 where $P_i^{0000}$ projects the four sites neighbouring $i$ onto the state $\ket{0}$, and similarly for $P_i^{1111}$.
 This effective Hamiltonian strongly resembles that of PXP models~\cite{LesanovskyPXP,turner,Turner2018scarred,Michailidis2dPXP,Lin2dPXP}, which arise as effective models in the presence of the Rydberg blockade.
 PXP models have dynamics given by constrained spin flips, where a spin can only flip if all of its neighbours are in the state $\ket{0}$.
 Here, we additionally allow the spin flip if all neighbouring spins are in the state $\ket{1}$.
 This is a consequence of our parity-sensitive interaction in Eq.~\eqref{eq:ham}, since, while the latter spin flip creates new neighbouring 1's (which is not allowed in the conventional Rydberg setup), it conserves the parity of neighbouring 1's around each plaquette.
-This lowest-order effective Hamiltonian can also be engineered using conventional Rydberg interactions if more than one degree of freedom is present per lattice site, as discussed in Ref.~\cite{Celi2020}.
+As discussed in Ref.~\cite{Celi2020}, the same lowest-order effective Hamiltonian $H_0$ can be obtained using conventional Rydberg interactions with more than one degree of freedom per lattice site \footnote{Although the lowest-order Hamiltonian is reproduced in Ref.~\cite{Celi2020}, the robustness to higher-orders which we describe shortly will presumably be absent}.